Start your Bitcoin will (free starter for your lawyer) | The Bitcoin Adviser

 Does

-• Gives a credible Bitcoin aware legal starting point you can take to counsel.
+• Gives a credible Bitcoin-aware structured draft you can take to counsel as a first step.

 • Keeps processing in your browser, no account, no email gate.